tommueller/ng-mat-icon-bar/README.md

 - *onOpen*: triggered when bar is shown
 - *onClose*: triggered when bar is closed

+Optionally you can force the component to show a confirmation dialog before closing.
+This is done by setting `[confirmClose]="true"`.
+You can then provide a `Translation` object to use custom text in the confirm-dialog be setting `[translation]`-property.

 ## Contributions

 Please don't hesitate to file an issue or send in a PR if you have any improvements or found bugs.